 The average cost of therapy in the US is between $100-200 per session, but tends to be higher in major cities like Los Angeles or New York City.
 In these more expensive cities, it isn’t uncommon for a therapist to charge $250 or more per session.
 Often, people who want couples therapy need to pay out-of-pocket, as most insurance plans do not cover couples therapy.

-If you have insurance, it’s a good idea to contact your insurance company to get a better understanding of what coverage you have for therapy.
+If you have mental health insurance, it’s a good idea to contact your insurance company to get a better understanding of what coverage you have for therapy.
 Often, seeing an in-network therapist will save you money, even if you have a high-deductible plan.

 Some questions to ask your insurer include:5